kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 type: Getting Started
 ---

-This Getting Started guide shows how to register a new broker to the Service Catalog.
+This Getting Started guide shows how to register a new broker in the Service Catalog.
 The broker can be either a Namespace-scoped ServiceBroker or a cluster-wide ClusterServiceBroker.
-Follow the example of the [UPS Broker](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker) to complete the guide.
+Follow the instructions based on the [UPS Broker example](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker) to complete the guide.

 ## Prerequisites

-To register a new broker to the Service Catalog, you must have:
 * [Service Catalog](https://github.com/kubernetes-incubator/service-catalog/releases) running in version `0.1.28` or higher
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) or [helm](https://github.com/helm/helm#install) installed
 * broker's `yaml` files that specify: